 An airport-style notice board lists the expected spring arrival and autumn departure dates of the bay’s winged inhabitants.
 The centre is topped off with a viewing tower that looks out towards the bay over meadows and reed beds.

-Matturi hopes that the new centre will attract 50,000 visitors this year: “We expect to welcome many school groups, as well as holding conferences and events such as nature photography workshops.”
+The centre attracts as many as 50,000 visitors a year.
+“We welcome many school groups, as well as holding conferences and events such as nature photography workshops,” says Matturi.

 Sleepless nights for birders